Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.rebert.REBERTPredict.md

 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.Integer" class="converter">Integer</a>
 </div>
 Number of models that make a prediction.
 The value must be lower or equal to the number of models finetuned.
+Either this parameter or <a href="#ensembleModels" class="param">ensembleModels</a> is mandatory (and mutually exclusive).

 <h3 id="labelFeature" class="param">labelFeature</h3>